donaldRwilliams/expected_network_replication/README.md

 ## Table of Contents

 * Motivating Example

-This folder includes the brief simulation to demonstrate some differences between correlations and partial correlations.
+This folder includes the brief simulation to demonstrate differences between correlations and partial correlations.